uwejacobs/owm-weather/readme.txt

 = Why do I get a "401 Invalid API Key" error? =

-OpenWeather changed their API key permissions for new users.
-OpenWeather offers a free OneCall API with 1,000 calls per day but requires an additional subscription with a valid credit card.
+OpenWeather changed its API key permissions for new users.
+Up until September 2022, the free API key included the OneCall API 2.5 (Hourly forecast for 48 hours and daily forecast for 7 days).
+Since then, new users need to subscribe to OpenWeather's OneCall API 3.0.
+This API is free for the first 1,000 calls per day but requires an additional subscription with a valid credit card.
 The subscription can be limited to 1,000 calls to avoid credit card charges.
-OWM Weather does not call the API more than 48 times per day with the standard caching time of 30 minutes.
+OWM Weather does not call the API more than 48 times per shortcode per day with the standard caching time of 30 minutes.
 Without the subscription, the following OWM Weather data is not available anymore for new users: Hourly Forecast, Daily Forecast, Alerts, Moonrise/set, Dew Point, UV Index, and GTAG.
-Instead OWM Weather fails with a "401 Invalid API Key" error message.
+Instead, OWM Weather fails with a "401 Invalid API Key" error message.

 == Screenshots ==